-Any party to a case may file a response opposing any motion filed within 7 days of service of the motion.
+Any party to a case may file a response to any motion filed within 7 days of service of the motion.
 However, motions for procedural orders may be acted upon without awaiting a response, Rule 15(b).
-Any opposition received after the court or single justice has ruled upon the motion will be taken as a request for reconsideration, vacation, or modification of the court’s action.
+Any response received after the court or single justice has ruled upon the motion will be taken as a request for reconsideration, vacation, or modification of the court’s action.

 If a motion, such as a motion to strike, is referred to the panel assigned to decide the appeal, there will not be action on that motion until the appeal is decided.

-Stipulations of dismissal are governed by Rule 29, which is specific in its requirements.
-The dismissal must be with prejudice and without costs to any party.
+Stipulations or motions for voluntary dismissal are governed by Rule 29, which is specific in its requirements.
+The dismissal must be with prejudice.

 Motions for attorney's fees and costs are governed by Rule 26.

 It is the policy of the Court to grant no more than one motion for enlargement of time per side with an affidavit setting forth (a) good cause to warrant the requested enlargement, and (b) an explanation why the particular time period requested is reasonable, the enlargement sought not to exceed 120 days.
 Further enlargements of time will ordinarily not be granted absent genuine emergency, such as a death, illness, or serious injury.
-Please note that neither need for review of brief by a CPCS mentor nor the mere assent by opposing counsel constitute good cause.
+Please note that neither need for review of brief by a CPCS mentor nor the mere assent by opposing counsel, by itself, constitutes good cause.

 If you have not filed the docketing statement, the court can deny any motion to enlarge time to file a brief or a motion to stay (or pause) appellate proceedings, until the docketing statement is filed.
-If your motion to enlarge time to file a brief was denied without prejudice for refilling for failure to file the docketing statement, access the Docketing Statement (civil and criminal).
-Fill it out according to the instructions, and e-file the form through eFileMA or e-mail the form to firstname.lastname@example.org.
+If your motion to enlarge time to file a brief was denied without prejudice for refilling for failure to file the docketing statement, access the Docketing Statement (civil and criminal), fill it out and file it according to the instructions.

-Once the court has received the docketing statement, you may refile your motion to enlarge in hard copy.
+Once the court has received the docketing statement, you may refile your motion to enlarge.

 In general, as with most motions, it can be expected that any motion to enlarge may be ruled upon within 7 days.
 If you have filed a motion to enlarge and your due date is coming up, the motion will likely be decided within that time frame.
 It will not be expedited simply because your due date is approaching.
 No penalty will be imposed for failure to file the brief until the motion to enlarge is ruled upon.